Francesca Sanna, The Journey

 Almost every day on the news we hear the terms ‘migrants’ and ‘refugees’ but we rarely ever speak to or hear the personal journeys that they have had to take.
 This book is a collage of all those personal stories and the incredible strength of the people within them.

 A family’s life and happiness are changed forever when the war begins.
 Their harmony is destroyed and chaos begins.
 When the father is killed, the mother has to take a difficult decision for the safety of her two children.
 Desperate, she decides to leave the country and begin a dangerous journey to a faraway country.
 We will go there and not be frightened anymore.

 Leaving the war’s dark hands behind, the three will begin the most uncertain adventure of their lives.
 The physical and mental effort is overwhelming.
 They travel at night to avoid being seen and keep going for days, abandoning their belongings.

 The enormous wall at the border will scare and intimidate them.
 They hide in the forest, fighting frightening visions.
 While the children are asleep, the mother allows herself to feel week and she cries holding her the kids tight.

-Soon after they manage to cross the border, they board a crowded ferry, hoping to arrive safe on land.
+Soon after they manage to cross the border, they embark on a crowded ferry, hoping to arrive safe on land.

 We tell each other new stories.
 Stories about the land we are heading to, where the big green forests are filled with kind fairies that dance and give us magic spells to end the war.